paullally/Brew-Brewery/README.md

  Thanks to my Mentor [Chris Quinn](https://github.com/10xOXR) for all the input and support during this project.

- Thanks to my Sister [Claire Lally](https://github.com/ClaireLally8) for all the tips and advice that helped me complete this project.
+ Thanks to my sister [Claire Lally](https://github.com/ClaireLally8) for all the tips and advice that helped me complete this project.